geo-martino/aiorequestful/docs/guides/response.status.rst

    :language: Python
    :pyobject: RequestHandler._handle_response

+The status handler will return ``True`` for a handled response, and ``False`` if it could not handle the response.
+It will raise a :py:class:`.StatusHandlerError` if the status code of the response does not match the status code of the response.

 .. seealso::
    For more info on how to pass :py:class:`.StatusHandler` objects to the :py:class:`.RequestHandler`, see :ref:`request-status`.